Kingdom Hearts HD 2.5 Remix: Kingdom Hearts II Final Mix

 Kingdom Hearts II picks up one year after the events of Kingdom Hearts: Chain of Memories.
 Sora, the protagonist of the first two games, returns to search for his lost friends.
 Like the previous games, Kingdom Hearts II features a large cast of characters from Disney films and Final Fantasy games.
 Organization XIII, a group introduced in Chain of Memories, also reappears to impede Sora's progress.

-The backgrounds and textures of the game had to be adjusted in order to change from the game's original 4:3 ratio to the HD 16:9.
+The backgrounds and textures of the game had to be adjusted to change from the game's original 4:3 aspect ratio to the HD 16:9.
 Additional imagery was added to the menu screens and Gummi Ship area to compensate for areas that were lacking from the ratio shift.
 According to co-director Tai Yasue, approximately 80% of the original audio was remixed, as well as additional orchestral elements added to the songs.
 Yasue said, "Yoko Shimomura's music is an undeniable trait of the Kingdom Hearts series, I feel like without the atmosphere she creates, it isn't Kingdom Hearts, so the mix of the final audio was carefully controlled but also provides a new depth to the familiar sound."
 Kingdom Hearts II Final Mix was released outside Japan for the first time as part of the collection.

 Kingdom Hearts Birth by Sleep Final Mix

-Birth by Sleep is a prequel to the original Kingdom Hearts, taking place ten years before the titles events.
-The game centers on the journeys of Terra, Aqua and Ventus, characters briefly featured in Kingdom Hearts II, and their quest to both locate the missing Master Xehanort and protect the worlds from creatures known as the Unversed.
+Birth by Sleep is a prequel to the original Kingdom Hearts, taking place ten years before the title's events.
+The game centers on the journeys of Terra, Aqua, and Ventus, characters briefly featured in Kingdom Hearts II, and their quest to locate the missing Master Xehanort and protect the worlds from creatures known as the Unversed.

 Moving from the PlayStation Portable to the PlayStation 3 allowed the development team to add more details to the character designs, additional atmospheric sounds, as well as slightly tweak the gameplay system, now allowing camera control with the right analog stick.
-In addition, the Mirage Arena (a multiplayer component from the original game) has been reworked to only be a single-player experience.
+In addition, the Mirage Arena, a multiplayer component from the original game, was reworked to only be a single-player experience.
 Yasue said enemy strengths and AI in the arena were adjusted to account for this.
 The inclusion of the Final Mix version in the collection marked the first time for this version to be released outside Japan.